evanfields/evanfields.github.io/_posts/2023-12-05-High-Utility-Products.md

 ## A bike you enjoy riding
 ![Cool bike]({{ site.baseurl }}/images/high_utility_products/bike.png "Zippy bike"){: .img-60}

 I'm super anti-car -- a diatribe for another day -- and think bikes are excellent urban transportation.
 A bike you actually enjoy riding will get you outside more, breathing fresh air, exercising the legs, living the sustainable dream.
-For me, that's lately been the pictured endurance road bike from Trek, but go forth and follow your heart, whether it years for electric quasi-motorcycles or vintage steel cruisers or anything between.
+For me, that's lately been the pictured endurance road bike from Trek, but go forth and follow your heart, whether it yearns for electric quasi-motorcycles or vintage steel cruisers or anything between.

 # Personal care
 ## Foot roller -- [$35](https://rollrecovery.com/products/r3)